🎄 What to Ask (or Give) This Holiday

-Best of all, it doesn’t take a Jeff Bezos Christmas budget to find quality tools that will work, something that will help you or you favorite contractor get started and cost less than a billion dollars, in range of a few dollars to $500 in fact.
+Shopping on Amazon?
+It doesn’t take a Jeff Bezos Christmas budget to find quality tools that will work, something that will help you or you favorite contractor get started and cost less than $500.

 🛒 The Home Energy Nerd’s Christmas Wishlist